mooreolith/gen.algo/README.md

 This is nothing fancy.
 It's probably incredibly ineficcient, and like not even "correct".
 But it produces a nice visual effect when you run it.

-To run this node.js program, make sure NodeJS is installed, then call node genetic.algo.js with text files containining short lines of text.
+To run this node.js program, make sure NodeJS is installed, then call node genetic.algo.js with text files containining short lines of text as command line argument.
 Logn lines of text will bust this program, it is not very efficicent.

+For example `node genetic.algo.js genetic.algo.js`